 not a unified county.
 There were 7 separate kingdoms who fought for control of Britain for over 600 years.
 6.Life for people in Anglo Saxon society varied depending on their position in society.
 Some people were very well off but others were very poor and lived as slaves.
+7. During the Anglo Saxon
-7. During the Anglo Saxon period many people converted to Christianity.
-7. The Vikings were a group of people who came from Scandinavia.
-8. The first recorded Viking raid was at Lindisfarne Priory in Northumberland in AD 793.
-9. Some Vikings arrived as raiders to steal gold from monasteries but many later settled and began to farm land.
-10. The Vikings settled in Northern and Eastern England.
-This area became known as the Danelaw.

-11. We can find out about

-life in the Anglo Saxon and Viking periods by
+- 7. During the Anglo Saxon period many people converted to Christianity. - 7.
+The Vikings were a group of people who came from Scandinavia. - 8.
+The first recorded Viking raid was at Lindisfarne Priory in Northumberland in AD 793. - 9.
+Some Vikings arrived as raiders to steal gold from monasteries but many later settled and began to farm land. - 10.
+The Vikings settled in Northern and Eastern England.
+This area became known as the Danelaw. - 11.
+We can find out about life in the Anglo Saxon and Viking periods by who fought for the right to vote in public elections in the United Kingdom.
+The Suffragettes used both peaceful protests and militant tactics such as hunger strikes, chaining themselves to buildings and damaging property to draw attention to their cause.